reinforce-tech/reinforce-tech/README.md

 <br>
 <p align:"center" style="text-align: justify; margin: 0 50px; font-size: 17px;" >
 Hello, I am John Clarence Palma Rence, for short.
-I am very passionate about programming, especially web development, and someday I want to be a full-stack web developer and make things the way I like them.
+I am very passionate about programming, especially web development, and I am an Aspring full-stack web developer.
+I make things the way I like them.
 I am currently in college and taking up a Bachelor of Science in Information Technology.
 I also work as a freelancer.
 I make static webpages and designs, and I like to learn various things along the way.
 <br>
 <br>
 <div align="center">